vise890/hacking_ideas/detailed/gocite.md

 # Citation db for scientific publishing

 Writing in markdown is nice.
-Citing works in is not.
+Citing works in it is not.
 It is even more awful in bibtex.

 Gocite should really be 2 things: